State University of New York at Geneseo: Student life

 Greek life began at Geneseo in 1871, originally as literary societies.
 The college hosts several local Greek organizations along with national organizations, as is common in the SUNY schools.
 As of 2019, about 30% of students were active in either social or professional and service Greek organizations.

+There are three dining complexes on campus.
+These buildings are named after notable figures in indigenous New York's history.